Audit confirms army was overcharged by Swiss defence firm

 The inflated profit margins cited in the audit summary are much less than the figures published in the media last year.
 The Ostschweiz am Sonntag and the Zentralschweiz am Sonntag newspapers accused RUAG of profiting to the tune of 30 to 35%, which would have netted it an extra CHF40 million.

 In a statementexternal link, RUAG expressed surprise at the audit findings.
-Referring to its ongoing 2001 agreement between Department of Defence, Civil Protection and Sport, RUAG said it allocated overheads equally across all customers according to the individual business units’ share of sales.
+Referring to its ongoing 2001 agreement with the Swiss Department of Defence, Civil Protection and Sport, RUAG said it allocated overheads equally across all customers according to the individual business units’ share of sales.

 It said the federal audit office, meanwhile, had based its audit on a “new allocation formula for overheads and, on this basis, infers a higher profit margin”.